Understanding Ruby and Rails: Serializing Ruby objects with JSON

 Ruby on Rails is a web application framework and JSON is strictly related to the web ecosystem as a subset of the JavaScript programming language.
 There are many different parts of a Ruby on Rails application where you might need to manipulate, encode and decode a JSON string into a Ruby object and vice-versa.

 JSON support in Ruby on Rails is provided by the ActiveSupport::JSON module.
-Behind the scenes, ActiveSupport wraps the JSON library, a standard Ruby Gem which you can use in any Ruby project.
-However, ActiveSupport goes beyond the boundary of a simple wrapper: it provides a JSON definition for the most part of the Ruby objects making JSON an effective full drop-in replacement for YAML.
+Behind the scenes, ActiveSupport wraps the JSON library, a standard Ruby gem which you can use in any Ruby project.
+However, ActiveSupport goes beyond the boundary of a simple wrapper: it provides a JSON definition for most Ruby objects making JSON an effective full drop-in replacement for YAML.
 I'm going to talk about this later in this article.

 ActiveSupport::JSON

-The module provides a super-simple API composed by two methods:
+The module provides a super-simple API composed of two methods:

 • ActiveSupport::JSON.encode(object): takes a Ruby object as value and returns a JSON-encoded string.